-• Playing drones along with the DAW transport
+• Play drones in sync with your DAW transport

-When Auto Play is active, Portatron starts and stops along with your DAW.
-Create a nice and evocative tape loop using 1-4 layered samples and the built-in FX.
-Keep it running along with your song, and maybe automate Master Level or Play/Stop to control when it plays or not.
-Use Auto RTZ on Bar if you want it to restart on even bars to create a loop feeling.
+Activate Auto Play to start and stop Portatron in sync with your DAW.
+Create a captivating tape loop by layering 1-4 samples and experimenting with the built-in FX.
+Keep it running in the background of your song and automate Master Level or Play/Stop to control when it plays.
+You can also use Auto RTZ on Bar if you want it to restart on even bars for a loop effect.
 Check out the Drones patches in the Library sound bank for some examples.